 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
-However, mini buses may be used for smaller groups (under 10 passengers).
-Roads in Southeast Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
+However, in Laos and parts of northern Thailand - where roads are often narrow, steep, or poorly maintained - smaller vans or minibuses are frequently required.
+Depending on group size, in areas where large coaches cannot operate, the group may be split into separate vehicles.
+While roads across Southeast Asia have generally improved in recent years, many routes in Laos remain unpaved, and traffic or seasonal weather conditions can significantly extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
-For this reason, the timings listed in the itinerary are approximations only.
+For this reason, any timings listed in the itinerary are approximations only.